Rugiball/rugifont/README.md

 # rugifont
-A font I'm making open source, mainly so that rugifon (a conscript I'm creating for english based on unifon, also the namesake) has its own font
+A font I'm making open source, mainly so that rugifon (a conscript I'm creating for english that's based on unifon, also the namesake) has its own font

 Probably gonna put various conscripts into the private use areas